Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Abstraction

 \MyPara{Dataflow Blocks.} A dataflow block in \sys{} demarcates a side effect--free program (sub-)region without control flows, i.e., a straight-line sequence of pure operations, in order to simplify program transformations.
 For example, when performing dead code elimination over \sys{} dataflow blocks, one can safely remove unused operators without having to consider whether this could affect the visible behavior of the program by removing an operation with side effects.

-\MyPara{Function Calls.} \sys{} incorporates function calls that can be within the same level of abstraction (i.e., allowing one graph-level function to invoke another graph-level function) or across levels of abstraction, namely allowing graph-level functions to call tensor program functions and external libraries.
-Calling loop-level functions serves as a foundational element for cross-level abstractions, as explored in detail in \S\ref{sec:cross-level-abstraction}.
+\MyPara{Function Calls.} \sys{} incorporates function calls that can be within the same level of abstraction (i.e., allowing one graph-level function to invoke another graph-level function) or across levels of abstraction, namely allowing graph-level functions to call foreign tensor program functions and external libraries.
+Calling foreign loop-level tensor programs and external library functions serves as a foundational element for cross-level abstractions, as explored in detail in \S\ref{sec:cross-level-abstraction}.
 We use TensorIR~\cite{feng2023tensorir} as the loop-level tensor program abstraction, though the same principle can be used for other loop-level abstractions.